Pan Britannica Industries

-PBI produced many agro-chemical formulations that were popular with farmers in many parts of the globe.
-However it was best known for its product Baby Bio, a liquid plant food that came in a notable small perfume-shaped bottle.
-Other major products by PBI are the Expert range of books, such as the Garden Expert, House Plant Expert, Greenhouse Expert etc. written by, Dr D.G.
-Hessayon, who later became chairman of PBI.
+PBI produced many agro-chemical formulations for farmers, however it was perhaps best known for its product Baby Bio, a liquid plant food that came in a small perfume-shaped bottle.
+PBI was also the original publisher of the 'Expert' range of gardening books, starting with Be Your Own Gardening Expert written in 1958 by Dr D.G.
+Hessayon, who later became the company's chairman.

-The company was sold to the Sumitomo corporation in the late eighties, and rebranded as pbi Home & Garden in 1998.
+The company was sold to Sumitomo Corporation on 28 September 1990, and rebranded as PBI Home & Garden in 1998.
+In March 1999 the company was acquired by global conglomerate Bayer.
+The company has ceased production at Waltham Abbey, the works have been demolished and the site redeveloped for a Tesco supermarket.
+The rebranded company, PBI Home and Garden, was dissolved in 2015.

 Cancer allegations

 The company's formulation plant in Waltham Abbey was alleged to be at the centre and therefore the cause of a cancer hotspot.
 This was highlighted by Storyline, an investigative television programme by Carlton Television, in early 1993.
 Reports of an unusual occurrence of cancer around the plant and subsequent legal action taken by the residents were the basis for this programme.